 *A quick note: This post contains affiliate links.
 This means that if you click a link and purchase something, I get a small kickback at no added cost to you (you get honest gear recs and I get to keep this website going).

-About this Guide to Finding the Perfect Car Camping Gifts
+About this Guide to Perfect Camping Gift Idea

 This isn’t your average camping gear guide.
-As a seasoned outdoor writer, I’m not going to recommend gimmicky car camping gear that doesn’t stand up to a rigurous amount of tests.
+As a seasoned outdoor writer, I’m not going to recommend gimmicky car camping gear that doesn’t stand up to a rigorous amount of tests.

 I’ve used all of these products thoroughly, which is why I recommend them as camping gift ideas.
 Here’s what you’ll find: